Multifamily • Rent Roll Analysis

 Loss-to-Lease

 The difference between in-place rents and current market rents.
 A property with significant loss-to-lease has mark-to-market upside as leases renew — a key value-add indicator.
+Calculate it per unit type and compare against submarket comps.

 Effective Gross Income